WG726/angular/practice-app/Notes.md

 - .toEqual()
     - Deep equality (recursive): checks contents of thing
     - best for Object/arry structure comparison
+- .verify()
+    - verifying that all requests that are called in this test are being handled

 # Angular CLI Commands